0w5/tt_sky26a_analog_prj/README.md

 - Input Clock frequency (fs): 2 MHz (nom.)
 - Output data rate: 1 bit@fs, optional: 8 bit@fs/(256+1), 10 bit@fs/(1024+1)
 - Output data precision is not fully characterized yet.
+- This design is assigned at the address of #517 in Tiny Tapeout SKY 26a.
+-
+### What is Tiny Tapeout?
+Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.
+To learn more and get started, visit https://tinytapeout.com.

 ### Pin Functions
 | Pin Name       | Pin Attribute   | Function Name | Description                                                                                       |
 | -------------- | --------------- | ------------- | ------------------------------------------------------------------------------------------------- |